NoDivide/astrum/CONTRIBUTING.md

 <a name="bugs"></a>
 ## Bug reports

-*When create a bug issue please apply the red “bug” label.*
+*When creating a bug issue please apply the red “bug” label.*

 A bug is a reproducible issue that is caused by the code in the repository.